-would have been supported
+would be supported

-Affordable Housing Credit Improvement Act (AHCIA)
+Affordable Housing Credit Improvement Act

 3 million jobs

-$345 billion
+$332 billion

-in wages and business income would have been provided
+in wages and business income be provided

-$119 billion
+$115 billion

-in tax revenue would have been generated
+in tax revenue would be generated

-The Senate AHCIA of 2021 (S.1136) was led by Senators Maria Cantwell (D-WA), Todd Young (R-IN), Ron Wyden (D-OR), and former Senator Rob Portman (R-OH), and cosponsored by nearly half of the Senate.
+The Senate AHCIA of 2023 is led by Senators Maria Cantwell (D-WA), Todd Young (R-IN), Ron Wyden (D-OR), and Marsha Blackburn (R-TN).

 Legislation to Strengthen What’s Working

-Through successful public-private partnerships, the Housing Credit offers a proven track record of financing nearly 3.5 million safe, decent, affordable homes in rural, suburban, and urban areas, serving 8 million households since 1986.
+Through successful public-private partnerships, the Housing Credit offers a proven track record of financing over 3.7 million safe, decent, affordable homes in rural, suburban, and urban areas, serving 8 million households since 1986.
 Residents are essential workers, veterans, seniors, people with disabilities, and low-wage workers with a national median income less than $18,000.
 If forced to pay market-rate rents, many would be just one unforeseen event away from being unable to pay rent and potentially losing housing.

-The AHCIA included provisions to:
+The AHCIA includes provisions to:

 Increase affordable housing production and preservation